Loader gif

 Prior to 2020, a withholding allowance was a number on your W-4 form that your employer used to determine how much federal and state income tax to withhold from your paycheck.
 The more allowances you claimed on your Form W-4, the less income tax would be withheld from each paycheck.

 Beginning in 2020, the IRS completely reworked Form W-4 to accommodate some major tax law changes.
-Because of a large increase to the standard deduction, there is no longer a need for on a W-4 form.
+Because of a large increase to the standard deduction, there is no longer a need for personal exemptions on a W-4 form.
 Keep reading for more information on how to control how much withholding is taken out of your paycheck.

 How do I fill out Form W-4?

 The W-4 form requires basic personal information, like your name, address, and Social Security number.
-Previously, the number of allowances and your status determined how much income tax was withheld from your pay.
+Previously, the number of allowances and your tax filing status determined how much income tax was withheld from your pay.

 Now, it’s much simpler than that.
 The new Form W-4 provides taxpayers with different sections to fill out depending on your tax situation (see the image below).
 When filling out the form, you only need to complete the steps that apply to you.